xfurna/coalapy/README.md

 Know more about CoALa [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjVr9TXhOjpAhWQXCsKHYHNDGMQFjABegQIARAB&url=https%3A%2F%2Fwww.ncbi.nlm.nih.gov%2Fpubmed%2F31603770&usg=AOvVaw2WCVqw4fcaxMLQHn6ub7_b).

 ## Installation
-Till it is published on `pypi`, you have to install it in editable mode from the repository clone itself.
+Until it is published on `pypi`, you have to install it in editable mode from the repository clone itself.
 For that, follow the instructions below.

 ### Clone coalapy
 Clone this repository and change your working directory to `coalapy/`.